QuantEcon/MatchingMarkets.py/README.md

 # Dependencies

+MatchingMarkets.py aims to be "batteries included".
 If you use the Anaconda distribution with python 3, you should have no problems using the package.

 - Python 3.6+